Bargaining process update

 University Bargaining Team

-Heather Horn is the assistant provost for academic employee and labor relations and serves as OSU's lead negotiator.
+Heather Horn is the associate vice provost and senior director for employee and labor relations and serves as OSU's lead negotiator.
 Before joining Oregon on Feb.
 28, 2019, she worked in labor and employee relations at the University of Illinois at both the Urbana-Champaign and Chicago campuses.

 Steph Bernell is an associate dean of the Graduate School.
 She has taught over 80 courses at Oregon State, primarily in the areas of health policy and health economics.

 Peter Betjemann is an associate professor of English and director of the School of Writing, Literature and Film in OSU’s College of Liberal Arts.
 He teaches U.S. literature, specializing in the timeframe of 1789-1900.

 Sherm Bloomer is the director of the Office of Budget and Fiscal Planning and a professor of geology and geophysics.
 He oversees the development of OSU’s Education and General Fund budget, fiscal planning and tuition rate projections.
 Previously, he served as dean of the College of Science and taught undergraduate and graduate students for 22 years.

 Academic Labor Relations